Createdd/Writing/2020/articles/pythonApi.md

 It paints a picture for developing a Python API from start to finish and provides help in more difficult areas like the setup with AWS and RapidAPI.

-I thought it will be useful for other people trying to do the same but elaborating on issues I had along the way.
+I thought it will be useful for other people trying to do the same.
+I had some usses on the way, so I thought I share my approach.
 It is also a great way to build side projects and maybe even make some money.

-As the Table of content shows it consists of 4 major parts, namely:
+As the Table of content shows, it consists of 4 major parts, namely:
-1. Setting up environment
+1. Setting up the environment
-2. Creating a solution with Python
+2. Creating a problem solution with Python
 3. Setting up AWS
-4. Setting up RapidAPI
+4. Setting up Rapidapi

 You will find all my code open sourced on Github: